magsther/magsther.github.io/content/posts/kind.md

   - terraform
 ---

-## Kind
+## What is Kind?
-[kind](https://kind.sigs.k8s.io/) is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.
+*[kind](https://kind.sigs.k8s.io/) is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.*

-This is the beginning of a series of articles of how to manage **Kubernetes** resources via **Terraform**.
+This is the beginning of a series of articles on how to manage **Kubernetes** resources via **Terraform**.

+## Deploying Kind using Terraform
 First we need a **Kubernetes** cluster running locally.
 There are many tools to pick from (**minikube**, **K3s**, **MicroK8s** etc..) , but the tool we will use is **Kind**.
+One of the things that I really like with Kind, is the support of multi-node (including HA) clusters.

-Note: To use kind, you will also need to install [docker](https://docs.docker.com/get-docker/).
+Note: To use kind, you will need to have [docker](https://docs.docker.com/get-docker/) installed.

-Even though we can easily create a new cluster by running `kind create cluster` we will be doing this by using **Terraform**
+Even though we can easily create a new cluster by running `kind create cluster` we will do this by using **Terraform**

+Using [Terraform](https://www.terraform.io/) to manage your Kubernetes resources have benefits like:
+- Unified Workflow
+- Full Lifecycle Management
+- Graph of Relationships

+## Terraform Registry
 The best place to start when using Terraform **providers** is the **Terraform Registry**.
-In this case, since we want to use Kind, we go there and search for [Kind](https://registry.terraform.io/providers/tehcyx/kind/0.0.13)
+Since we want to use **Kind**, we search for [Kind](https://registry.terraform.io/providers/tehcyx/kind/0.0.13)

-The **Use Provider** button, shows an example of how to use the provider.
+The **Use Provider** button (at the top right corner), shows an example of how to use the provider.

-Let's use this, in our example.
+We can use this as a template.

+## Setting up the structure
 Create a new folder on your workstation:
 `mkdir kind-demo`

-Create a `main.tf` which will hold the configuraton of your **Kind** cluster.
+Create a `main.tf`.
+This file will hold the configuraton of the **Kind** cluster.

-This cluster will contain one node with the role **control-plane** and one node simply called **worker**.
+As you can see from the code below, our cluster will contain one node with the role **control-plane** and one node simply called **worker**.

 Paste in the following code: